mrushyendra/Chalk/README.md

 #### Setup

 To build, run make:

     `make`

 Or:

     `make solver`

 ---

 #### Run

-To run the solver with any [filename] in the DIMACS CNF Format:
+To run the solver with any file in the DIMACS CNF Format:

     `./solver filename`

 ---